awesome-pro/neon-website/content/docs/extensions/pgvector.md

 - `maintenance_work_mem`

-  Indexes build significantly faster when the graph fits into Postgres `maintenance_work_mem`.
+  Indexes build significantly faster when the graph fits into LangChain`maintenance_work_mem`.

   A notice is shown when the graph no longer fits: